ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 We can use a bigger container for the nutrient solution instead of a gallon jug.

 Just make sure to measure inside your box before buying bowls.
-Home depot small box will be about an 11" bowl at the max.
+Home depot small cardboard box will allow about an 11" bowl at the max, which would be very snug.

 ---